Dabomstew/universal-pokemon-randomizer/README.md

 `docker run -it --rm -v "$PWD":/usr/src/mymaven -v "$HOME/.m2":/root/.m2 -w /usr/src/mymaven maven:3.6-jdk-8 mvn clean package`.
 This volume maps the current directory and the local maven repository into a docker container and performs a maven build there.
 Make sure your current directory is the same location as `pom.xml` for this command to work.
+Note that this may make your `target` directory root-owned and prevent local executions from saving config files.
+You can run `sudo chown 1000:1000 target` to return ownership to your user.
+You can also delete the target folder, which should prompt for elevated permissions before allowing the folder to be deleted.
+The folder is rebuilt during `mvn compile`.

 This is subject to change.
 Make sure you're paying attention to which version of Java (currently this project is set to use Java 8) and Maven (3.6) you're using.